AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 ## Install

+You may wish to use conda to install Python, install the CLI, and save the necessary environment variables.
+In most cases, this is recommended.
+If you do not already have a version of conda installed, you can install Miniconda, which can be found at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html) .

 The AusTrakka CLI can be found at [https://github.com/AusTrakka/austrakka2-cli](https://github.com/AusTrakka/austrakka2-cli) .
 Follow the instructions on this page to install the CLI.
 The CLI requires Python to run.

-If you would like to use conda to install Python, install the CLI, and save the necessary environment variables, you can first install Miniconda, which can be found at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html) .

 **1. Download test data.**